 - any kind of physical training (such as yoga or dance).

-Massage therapists need to have strong hands and a good level of fitness and health as their work requires a great deal of stamina and concentration.
+Massage therapists need to have strong hands and arms, and a good level of fitness and health as their work requires a great deal of stamina and concentration.

 Find out more about training